Northern Uproar: Second album and break-up (1997–99)

 In 1997, they began recording their second full-length album, Yesterday Tomorrow Today, featuring songs co-written with the band's guitar technician, Nigel Banks.
-This album was not as commercially successful as their debut effort; although it was well received by the UK music press.
+This album was not as commercially successful as their debut effort, reaching number 95 on the UK Albums Chart; although it was well received by the UK music press.

 In late 1997 the band issued a fittingly entitled final single, "Goodbye", before parting company with Heavenly Records.
 The band toured Japan for a second time and recorded demos for a third album.
 These remained unreleased however as the band split up in 1999.

 Returning to touring, reformation and Stand and Fight (2004, 2006–07)

 In 2004, Meya and lead guitarist Fletcher returned to the live circuit under the Northern Uproar name, with two shows in the Manchester area, performing both new and old songs.
 A reunion was mooted but nothing emerged in 2005.
 However, the band officially reformed in 2006 with Meya, Fletcher and Meya's cousin Noel on drums.
 A new album, Stand and Fight, was released in July 2007 on the independent record label Tiny Rebel, preceded by an album launch gig on 14 March at the Manchester Academy.
 A full UK tour followed.
 In October 2007 the band supported The Coral at the Oxford Carling Academy.
 They were invited after Meya met their frontman, James Skelly, on Channel 4's Transmission show.
 In addition to this, the band performed at a number of festivals in southern Spain.
 A video including footage of these shows was released for the song 'Nothin' you can do'.